aanderse/LdapRecord.com/source/docs/laravel/auth/multi-domain.md

 - [Authenticating](#authenticating)
 - [Routes](#routes)

+## Introduction

-LdapRecord-Laravel allows you to authenticate users from two or more LDAP directories.
+LdapRecord-Laravel allows you to authenticate users from as many LDAP directories as you'd like.

+This useful when you have separate domains that are not joined in a trust.

 ## Configuration {#configuration}